thewchan/uxf/README.md

       2022-10-02 4.49 1 <HV2-K9> <Hammer, 2lb>
       2022-10-02 5.89 1 <SX4-D1> <Eversure Sealant, 13-floz>
     =]

+Here we begin by identifying the custom data our `.uxf` file contains by providing some descriptive text after the UXF introduction (`uxf 1.0`).

 Notice that the _first_ `table` `str` is the name of the table itself, with the following ``str``s being the field names.
 Then, after the bare `=` that